Jingfan-Sun/Jingfan-Sun.github.io/_posts/notes/2020-05-17-python-cheatsheet.md

     for item in gen_items():
         # do something
     ```
-2. No large intermedia temporary files/data
+2. No large intermedia temporary files/data created, works well on large files.

 #### Generator Expression